Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 State governments and treasuries are holding billions of dollars that just might be yours.

-About 1 in 10 people have unclaimed, missing or forgotten assets waiting for them, according to the National Association of Unclaimed Property Administrators.
+About one in 10 people have unclaimed, missing or forgotten assets waiting for them, according to the National Association of Unclaimed Property Administrators.
 Each state has a system to reunite unclaimed property with its rightful owners.
 And you can search these government databases for free.

 What is unclaimed property?